priya-vijayakumar1304/Friday-AI-Assistant-for-Visual-Accessibility/README.md

 - Secure AI Access – Prevents unauthorized voice access while keeping interactions natural.
 - Voice data is processed locally — not sent to external APIs for privacy.

+### Drawback:
+This model hallucinates at times and so the accuracy drops.

 ## Future Enhancements
 Planned features for the next version of Friday:
 **Live Video Stream Processing:** Capture video or webcam feed in real time and provide live narration or scene understanding.